 Remember to publicise the success of your event and provide feedback for your vendors to help them develop and improve:

 Naomi Clews is an independent procurement consultant who planned her own wedding.
-Naomi has over 25 years procurement knowledge and experience in both the private and public sector.
+With over 25 years purchasing and supply chain management knowledge and experience in both the private and public sector Naomi helps clients to Get Procurement Right!
+Just don't ask Naomi to plan another wedding.
 Check out Naomi's blog for more procurement tips and tricks www.naomiclewsconsultancy.com/blog

 Naomi Clews Consultancy